MoneyTracker/mt-sourcecode/README.md

 Demo:
 ****
-Take a look at the demo <a href="http://community-mtforum.rhcloud.com/mt-app/">here</a> & learn more about it.
+Take a look at the demo <a href="http://community-mtforum.rhcloud.com/mt-app/" target="_blank">here</a> & learn more about it.

-Your feedback is valuable to us, please take a while & help us improve the user experience.
+Your 'Suggestions' / 'New ideas' are valuable to us.
-Send us your feedback at moneytracker.forum@gmail.com with the subject line 'Feedback';
+Send your suggestions at moneytracker.forum@gmail.com with the subject line 'Suggestion'.